frankliu197/Git-tutorial/GIT previous.md

 Removing subtractionTester.txt
 ```

-**Git checkout:**
+**git checkout**

 Normally the checkout command is for changing the HEAD pointer.
 However you can also use the command:
 <code>git checkout \<commit\> -- \<file\></code>, to get specific versions of a file from another commit (including from other branches).

+For example, (show an example by getting a file from another branch)/

-Checkout is commonly used to undo all changes to a file since the last commit.
+Checkout is commonly used to undo all changes to a file since the last commit using:

-For example, the following command undoes all changes from files in the bin directory since the most rececnt commit.
 ```
+$ git checkout HEAD -- <file>
+# For example:
-$ git checkout HEAD – bin/*
+# git checkout HEAD – bin/* undoes all changes from files in the bin directory.
 ```
 The files changed by git checkout are automatically staged.